 Pictures and a bit of info about boys in the group IAN PAYNE - CAST AND CHAIRMAN

 I first performed with the Players in 1979 in Sinbad.
 I did a couple more shows as a youngster and then joined officially in 1987 and have been in every show since, which means you are probably sick of the sight of me !!!
 My favourite show was Westenders, mainly because of our success at performing One Day More from Les Mis.
-As of the show "A Night On The Town" I have been involved in the production of 19 shows.
+As of the show "Welcome To The Stage" I have been involved in the production of 21 shows.

 IAN CURTIS - CAST

 Ian joined the group when he was 16 years old and bar a couple of shows has appeared in pretty much everyone since.
 Ian supports Chelsea and enjoys a spot of winemaking in his spare time.
 He has co-produced a couple of shows over the years, and had his first solo effort with the highly acclaimed "A Night At Luigi's".
 Ian has produced "The Show With No Name", which he was working on with Paul Hubbard before he passed away.
 Ian is well known for his ability to memorise lengthy and complicated monologues and has covered many 2 Ronnies sketches with his partner in crime Mr Payne (usually with a beer on the table).

 After coming along to join the group as a backstage helper, Andy got itchy feet and made a brief appearance in Smash & Fab.
 He made his full Players debut in January 2015's Something Old Something New.
 Andy claims to have no previous stage experience, but a look through the archives finds that he was once part of alternative Chippendale group based in Ayelsbury.